Minijump/Squirrel/README.md

 5. **Create a new Pull Request**

 ### To do MVP
+* yahoo finance source
 * Table: change structure, enable to do wathever you want with python (delete lines where -, ...)
 * unit tests + refactor
 * Complete README + Demo project

 ### To do
 * 'Dynamic' data source: sync before running the pipeline.
 List of dynamics in project settings?
+Subclasses DataSourceFile and DataSourceAPI.
+All available args + Save all in pickle (in csv datasource we would have original_source.csv; data.pkl.
+We woul use only data.pkl in code)
 * Odoo module: ease import process
 * Do not run all pipeline at each actions (and for pager, infos, ...)
 * Features ideas: great-expectations unit test, API connection to diff services, Excel functions copy, see what would change if you do an action, see what changed at each action (run a script on pipeline + see diffs), git/github integrations, multiple pipelines, export as jupyter ...